 5. Cut down on sugar and alcohol

 The two biggest endocrine disruptors are sugar and wine.
 Sugar can lead to inflammation and feeds yeast in the gut, which can lead to leaky gut syndrome and other digestive issues.
 Alcohol disrupts your body’s natural detox abilities, which helps to keep your hormones in check.
 Lay off both sugar and alcohol to feel better within just a week.
-Read more 4 Tips You Can Use Right Now to Balance Your Hormones.

 6. Take a detox bath